plast-lab/doop/README.md

     $ ./doopOffline --platform java_8 -a context-insensitive -i com.example.some.jar

-### Using differential datalog
+### Using Differential Datalog

-The differential datalog (DDlog) engine is currently supported for the "micro" analysis.
+The Differential Datalog (DDlog) engine is currently supported for the "micro" analysis.

-Setup: clone and build DDlog in a directory, check out commit 4dc0cd152bc91b0914c78ab74250c277c2a19c01, then set environment variable `DDLOG_DIR` to point to that directory.
+Setup: clone DDlog in a directory, check out commit 4dc0cd152bc91b0914c78ab74250c277c2a19c01, then set environment variable `DDLOG_DIR` to point to that directory.
+Run `stack build` and `stack install` to build and install a local binary of DDlog.

 Running an analysis (non-incrementally) with id "ID":
 ```